This Is How I Read

 Over the years I have discovered many coping tools that enable me to work and learn more effectively.
-For instance – because my comprehension is limited when dealing with printed text and I learn primarily by hearing, I turn off all external sounds when studying and often read aloud.
-Part of the Gift of NLD is having a remarkable auditory memory.
+For instance – because my comprehension is limited when dealing with printed text and I learn primarily by hearing, I turn off all external sounds when studying and I often read aloud.
+Part of the gift of NLD is having a remarkable auditory memory.
 If I can hear it I can remember it.

 Other accommodations include putting colourful icons on the folders on my computer to easily identify them and employing the use of underlining, bolding, and highlighting on various documents in order to target and identify specific areas.

 In my quest to create an optimal learning environment I also include use of the acronym H.A.L.T. which reminds me not to get too hungry, angry, lonely, or tired and I have learned the value of being open and candid about my disability and asking for an accommodation when necessary.
 Something as simple as asking for a pen to write something down can make all the difference.